minusthebear/Github_API_Calls/README.md

 3. npm install -g live-server

 4. To start application, type "live-server" on the command line in the project's root directory.

+5. To unit test, type "karma start" on the command line in the project's root directory.